eduardo-escoto/Int15-codepost-upload/README.md

   * Assumed that the student is a valid student in the course.
 If the student has not been added on codePost to the course,  this will not work.
   * Assumed that an assignment with name of `assignment_name` has been added to codePost for the course of ```course_name | course_period```.
 If no such assignment exists, this will not work.
   * The name of the file once uploaded is defined at the top of ```upload_tests.py``` as ```test_output_file_name```.
 If another file exists for a submission of the same name, then the upload will not work.
 File names must be unique for a given submission.

+## Added by Eduardo

+### After processing:
+Run `jupyter nbconvert --to notebook --execute output_dir/notebook.ipynb` in order to run autograder and upload test output